 Bio

-Joselyn Kaxhyêk Borrero is an Indigenous (Native American) Woman in technology, an artist, and Matriarch in training.
-She has acquired dynamic IT experience over the span of two decades.
+Joselyn Kaxhyêk is an Indigenous (Native American) Woman in technology and an artist.
+She has acquired dynamic IT experience for over two decades.
 In the late 90s, she taught herself how to build websites and went on to become A+ Certified and a Microsoft Certified Professional.
-Her professional background includes working for Odawa Native Friendship Center, International Indian Treaty Council, and the Indigenous Peoples Major Group on the UN Sustainable Development Goals, among others.
+Her professional background includes working for the Indigenous Peoples Major Group on the UN Sustainable Development Goals and various Indigenous Non-Profits (NDN Collective, International Indian Treaty Council).
 Today, Joselyn holds her Master of Science in Information Technology and aspires to continue her educational path toward her Ph.D.
 She is keenly interested in having a direct impact on the solid virtual presence of Indigenous Peoples and passionate about inspiring and supporting Indigenous women in technology.